TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptObjects/Index.rst

 or functions, which have their own set of properties.
 Using properties that don't exist will have no effect.

-The :ref:`TypoScript Reference <t3tsref:start>` lists all data types, functions and objects with their properties.
+The :doc:`TypoScript Reference <t3tsref:Index>` lists all data types, functions and objects with their properties.
 This chapter offers a short overview of the most common objects to give you an idea of what is available.